-Take the process seriously and line up meet and greets with at least a couple of different advisors before making your ultimate decision.
+Take the process seriously and line up a meet and greet with at least a couple of different advisors before making your ultimate decision.
 Be prepared with some general questions but also questions that relate to your specific situation.
 For example:

 - What is your investment philosophy?
 And can you show me a mock portfolio?

-- What do you know about my specific pension plan?
+- Do you have experience with my specific pension plan?

-- What demographic are most of your clients?
+- What demographic are the majority of your clients?

 What services do they provide?

 How much an advisor charges isn’t the only thing to focus on and going with the cheapest option might not actually give you the best value.
 Think (and ask) what other services might be provided.
-Not only can your financial advisor give you guidance on which investments are right for you, but many also offer comprehensive plans and advice on such topics as tax planning, debt repayment, pension plans, budgeting, and buying a home.
-A detailed financial plan can cost you hundreds of dollars so if your advisor is willing to do that at no charge and keep it updated you should factor that in when it comes to fees.
+Not only can your financial advisor give you guidance on which investments are right for you, many also offer comprehensive plans and advice on such topics as tax planning, debt repayment, pension plans, budgeting, and buying a home.
+A detailed financial plan can cost you hundreds of dollars.
+If your advisor is willing to do that at no charge and keep it updated, you should factor that in when considering fees.

 Bad advice is out there, both floating around the internet and coming from so-called professionals, so you need to prepared to deal with that.
-Remember, it’s your money, and that means you have a certain responsibility to do your homework and make sure you are only taking advice from someone you trust and who knows what they’re talking about.
-You wouldn’t buy a house just because somebody told you it was a great deal, so don’t make the same mistake with your money!
+Remember, it’s your money.
+You have a responsibility to do your homework and make sure you are only taking advice from someone you trust and who knows what they’re talking about.
+You wouldn’t buy a house just because somebody told you it was a great deal.
+Don’t make the same mistake with your money!